Bounding the rotating wave approximation for coupled harmonic oscillators: System setup and tools

 \subsection{Linear dynamics}

-The Hamiltonian \eqref{basic:hamiltonian} induces \textit{linear dynamics}.
-These dynamics are defined as those induced by Hamiltonians that are \textit{quadratic} in the creation and annihilation operators (or, equivalently, the quadrature operators), which is the case of this work.\footnote{This use of the term ``linear'' has nothing to do with the fundamental linearity of quantum mechanics.} In this case, we can use the symplectic formalism to map the usually intractable problem of manipulating unitary operators to the much more tractable problem of multiplying finite-dimensional matrices.
-An extensive introduction can be found in the literature \cite{Bruschi:Lee:2013,Adesso:Ragy:2014}.
+Here we consider \textit{linear dynamics}, which are defined as those induced by Hamiltonians that are \textit{quadratic} in the creation and annihilation operators.\footnote{This use of the term ``linear'' has nothing to do with the fundamental linearity of quantum mechanics, and it will clarify below.} In such case, we can use the symplectic formalism to map the usually intractable problem of manipulating unitary operators to the much more tractable problem of multiplying finite-dimensional matrices.
+An extensive introduction can be found in the literature \cite{Adesso:Ragy:2014}.